Jermaine Jones

-Jermaine Junior Jones (born November 3, 1981) is an American former professional soccer player who played as a defensive midfielder.
+Jermaine Junior Jones (born November 3, 1981) is a former professional soccer player who played as a defensive midfielder.
+Jones was last the head coach of Central Valley Fuego FC in USL League One.

 Born in Germany to an American father and German mother, he came up through the German club system and represented Germany at the U21 and senior level.
 However, he was not a regular in the team.
 He later filed for a switch to the United States.
 He made his debut for them in 2010 and played at the 2014 FIFA World Cup, scoring a notable goal against Portugal.

 Early life

 Jones was born in Frankfurt and grew up in the city district of Bonames.
 His father is an African American former soldier for the U.S. Army who was stationed in West Germany and his mother is an ethnic German.
 As a child, Jones lived in Chicago, Illinois and Greenwood, Mississippi, before his parents divorced and he returned to Germany with his mother.